 Every posting is scanned for attempts to manipulate downstream AI — "ignore previous instructions", role hijacks, hidden unicode, fit-score manipulation, encoded payloads.
 Flagged before any LLM sees it.

 Employers paste a URL or raw text.
-Claude normalizes it into structured fields (title, type, location, salary band, required skills) with your review step before publishing.
+Our parser normalizes it into structured fields (title, type, location, salary band, required skills) with your review step before publishing.

-MongoDB Atlas Vector Search ranks roles by what your résumé actually says — not just which keywords it mentions.
-Powered by OpenAI embeddings; falls back to in-memory ranking on day one.
+Vector search ranks roles by what your résumé actually says — not just which keywords it mentions.
+Semantic embeddings capture meaning; the system falls back to in-memory ranking on day one.

 No more ghosting.
 Applications without an employer reply in 14 days are auto-resolved and the countdown is visible to you from the moment you apply.
 Employer posts auto-expire at 30 days.